praxis-app/praxis/README.md

 # Praxis

 Praxis is an open source social networking site.
 Groups are the main focus and come with a wide variety of voting features.
-Create a group and set it to no-admin, allowing group members to create motions and democratically decide on settings, name, theme, and more.
+Create a group and set it to no-admin, allowing group members to create motions and democratically decide on settings, name, theme, or planning of events.

 The tech stack includes the following: